Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaUI/docs/ecosystem.md

 ## KalaLua

 KalaLua is a C++ 20 wrapper library around Lua for Windows (Linux coming in the future) that allows you to route Lua calls to one middleman library without needing Lua itself in any way inside your own program.

 ---

-## Solin

-Self-made IDE, uses several headers from KalaHeaders and runs off of KalaWindow.

-Accepts any runtime or build commands (as system calls internally), passes results and errors related to them to the compiler window if building, or debug window if running in debug.
-Does not contain its own compiler, instead expects end user to pass clang, cl or gcc for debugging and compilation through the runtime and build commands in project settings.

----

-## Vulin

-Self-made database system, uses several headers from KalaHeaders and runs off of KalaWindow and accepts VCALLs via KalaServer as packets from external IPs.

-The database itself uses tables where each table has an ID and fields.
-Tables can hold tables but a child parent cannot hold its parent as its child or sibling.
-Fields can be any vcall payload type.

-### VCALL

-A vcall is a vulin packet that is sent out by Vulin to an IP or accepted by Vulin from an external IP.
-Vulin can send and receive vcall payloads as the following types: u8-u32, i8-i32, f32, string (max 128 u32 characters).

----